amolchoudhari12/FiltrumTAXInvoice/README.md

 ## 🧩 Highlights

 - Built **from scratch** as a **solo developer**
-- On premises deployment and integration with a live business environment
+- **On-premises** deployment and integration with a live business environment
 - Each financial year, we start with **fresh data** by archiving the previous year’s data as a backup
 - Operated for **a full decade** with almost 0 maintenance
 - Served as the **seed project** that shaped my approach to scalable and maintainable software design